JS-10/Cell_Tracking_Project_6/README.md

 ## Usage

 This project's primary workflow is managed through the [cell_tracking_hpc.ipynb](/cell_tracking_hpc.ipynb) Jupyter Notebook.
-This notebook guides you through the process of setting up your data, training the DeepSORT model (if desired), and performing tracking with both DeepSORT and SORT, followed by evaluation.
+This notebook guides you through the process of setting up your data, training the appearance model of DeepSORT, and performing tracking with both DeepSORT and SORT, followed by evaluation.
 1.  **Launch Jupyter Notebook and open ```cell_tracking_hpc.ipynb```**:
     ```bash
     jupyter notebook cell_tracking_hpc.ipynb